Toulouse stun St Helens for first win

 Saints conceded in the opening seconds of the game before fighting back to lead 18-12.

-But Chris Hankinson's converted try and Marcon's late effort saw the bottom side over the line and gave the league leaders their first defeat this season.
+But Chris Hankinson's converted try and Marcon's late effort saw Toulouse over the line and handed the league leaders their first defeat this season.

+The league's bottom side rocked Saints from the kick-off, winning the ball back and moving it swiftly out to the left, where Scotland international Matty Russell touched down in the corner.

+Hankinson added the extras and the visitors looked rattled, although they appeared to have restored order as Jonny Lomax put Tommy Makinson in for his eighth try of the season, before Jack Welsby's quick hands enabled Josh Simm to make it 8-6.

 Toulouse: Ashall-Bott, Russell, Hankinson, Armitage, Marcon, Gigot, Albert, Bretherton, Marion, Sangare, Dixon, Peyroux, Puech